reza-nikzad/bigdata/README.md

 - How can we personalise next-track music recommendations by extracting long-term preference signals from users' long-term listening behaviour, such as favourite   songs or favourite artists?

 ## Metrics to measure the accuracy:
 Prediction accuracy is generally independent of the user interface and can be estimated offline by implementing different supervised machine learning evaluation metrics.
-In this part, the different algorithms could be evaluated and compared.
+In this part, the different algorithms could be compared.
 The metrics give insight into how relevant the list of recommended items is.
 K is chosen as the top number of recommended documents.

  - Precision(P@k): the percentage of relevant documents among the top-k documents.
  - Recall@k : the percentage of the relevant documents that are succesfully recommended.